swhid/swhid.github.io/README.md

 ### Content Aggregation

-The site aggregates content from external repositories using a bootstrap script:
+The site aggregates content from external repositories using bootstrap scripts:

-- **Specification**: Content from `swhid/specification` repository
+- **Specification**: Content from `swhid/specification` repository with **dynamic version detection**
 - **Governance**: Content from `swhid/governance` repository
-- **Build-time integration**: External content is fetched and integrated during build via `scripts/bootstrap.sh`
+- **Build-time integration**: External content is fetched and integrated during build
 - **Consistent styling**: Aggregated content uses the same design system
 - **MkDocs integration**: External repos are built with MkDocs and integrated into Jekyll
+- **Automatic versioning**: New specification versions are detected and built automatically

 ### Configuration